Please click to reveal further information regarding booking, health and general information.

 Some of our journeys (such as Nepal, Tibet, Himalayan India, Peru, Ecuador etc.) will be travelling at altitude.
 We therefore strongly recommend that anyone, regardless of age, should consult their doctor to ensure that they are fully fit and understand the effects of travelling at altitude.
 This is absolutely essential if you have any pre-existing heart conditions, anaemia or lung problems.

 Health facilities, hygiene and disease risk vary worldwide.
 You should take health advice about your specific needs as early as possible and ensure that vaccinations or preventative measures such as anti-Malarial tablets are taken early enough (which may be a month or more prior to departure) to be fully effective at the time of travel.
 Sources of information include the Department of Health free leaflet ‘Health Advice for Travellers’ (available on request), your GP or local specialist clinic.
-The advice given in Weather & Additional Information (PDF, 70kb), in respect of vaccinations is correct at the time of going to press.

 All the flights and flight-inclusive holidays in this brochure are financially protected by the ATOL scheme.
 When you pay you will be supplied with an ATOL Certificate.
 Please ask for it and check to ensure that everything you booked (flights, hotels and other services) is listed on it.
 Please see our booking conditions for further information or for more information about financial protection and the ATOL Certificate go to: www.atol.org.uk/ATOLCertificate.